cyb0rgdoll/ISC2-cc/README.md

-ISC2

 ISC2 - CC Cybersecurity Course Notes (Chapple, Mike) to help you prepare for the exam

-The Certified in Cybersecurity℠ (CC) is for anyone interested in gaining a basic understanding of cybersecurity concepts
+The Certified in Cybersecurity℠ (CC) is for anyone interested in gaining a basic understanding of cybersecurity concepts.
 This is an entry-level certification

 [Certified-in-Cybersecurity-Exam-Outline-August-2022-English.pdf](https://github.com/user-attachments/files/17511953/Certified-in-Cybersecurity-Exam-Outline-August-2022-English.pdf)